-AP Physics 2 is an algebra-based, introductory college-level physics course.
+4402AP Physics 2Grades: 10-121.0 CreditAP Physics 2 is an algebra-based, introductory college-level physics course.
 Students cultivate their understanding of physics through inquiry-based investigations as they explore these topics: fluids; thermodynamics; electrical force, field, and potential; electric circuits; magnetism and electromagnetic induction; geometric and physical optics; and quantum, atomic, and nuclear physics.
 Students taking this course are expected to take the AP Test.

-Prerequisite(s): Students need to have taken or be enrolled in Honor's Math 2 or equivalent.
+The course is to be offered every other year on odd years in exchange for AP Physics C. Prerequisite(s): Students need to have taken or be enrolled in Honor's Math 2 or equivalent.
 AP Physics 1 or Physics is not required to take this course.